CrossRef/event-data-user-guide/event-data-manual.md

 Not all fields are compulsory, and the format will vary from Source to Source.
 However, the following fields are commonly found:

- - `timestamp` - the timestamp that the Evidence was recieved.
+ - `timestamp` - the timestamp that the Evidence was received.
 This can be different from the `timestamps` and 'occurred_at` fields on the resulting Events.
 You should not normally use this field.
  - `input-artifacts` - links to Artifacts that were used in processing the input
  - `input-status` - the HTTP status code of an external API response
  - `input-headers` - the HTTP headers of an external API response